Skip to content

 I Write Because I Weep

-I’ve always been the kid who sits in the back of the room and wise cracks to the class about the (unspoken) rules that we were expected to abide.
+I’ve always been the kid who sits in the back of the room and cracks wise to the class about the (unspoken) rules that we were expected to abide.
 It wasn’t about getting attention.
-It was signaling that I was wise to the charade.
+I was signaling that I was wise to the charade.
 That I understood about

 Members Public